samkoppenhout/Digital-Futures-Challenge-2/docs/domain-models-test-plan.md

 User Story 6:

 - As a user,
-- when I attempt to withdraw funds that would result in a negative balance, I want the withdrawal to be allowed only up to the value of my configured overdraft limit,
+- When I attempt to withdraw funds that would result in a negative balance, I want the withdrawal to be allowed only up to the value of my configured overdraft limit,
 - So that I do not over spend

 ## Domain Models